 - How old you were when the headaches started

-- How long you have been experiencing them
+- How long you've had them

-- How often the headaches occur
+- How often you get them

 - Who else in your family has headaches